Jonas-Hemmett/Blackjack_Bot/README.md

 ## Programs

 ### [hitChance.py](hitChange.py)
-Expectiminimax based game algorithm for determing the best move
+Expectiminimax based game algorithm for determing the best move.

 ### [OpenAIFunctions.py](OpenAIFunctions.py)
 Handles image recognition.
-Running this program will scan the cards in a saved test image
+Running this program will scan the cards in a saved test image.

 ### [bots.py](bots.py)
 Sets up bot logic.
-Running this program will scan the images in a card and determine the best move
+Running this program will scan the images in a card and determine the best move.

 ### [playerBase.py](playerBase.py)
 Stores basic class info for players

 ### [blackjackGameSim.py](blackjackGameSim.py)
 Lets you play games locally and test out bots.
-Modifying the 'players' list lets you change the bots being used
+Modifying the 'players' list lets you change the bots being used.

 ## Setup and Usage for Raspberry Pi
 ### Hardware setup